apify/apify-docs/sources/academy/tutorials/php/using_apify_from_php.md

 ## How to use Apify Proxy

-There is another important Apify feature you will need: [proxy](/platform/proxy).
-Guzzle makes it really easy to use.
+Let's use another important feature: [proxy](/platform/proxy).
 If you just want to make sure that your server's IP address won't get blocked somewhere when making requests, you can use the automatic proxy selection mode.

 ```php
 $client = new \GuzzleHttp\Client([